Skip to main content

 Japan's NPO sector — Key indicators (2024-2025)

-Individual donations are rising.
-Yet the number of NPOs is falling.
-Behind this seemingly contradictory phenomenon lie the structural challenges confronting Japan's nonprofit sector.
+Individual donations continue to increase.
+Yet NPO corporations continue to decrease.
+Behind this seemingly contradictory phenomenon lie structural challenges facing Japan's NPO sector.

-The headline figure of ¥2.026 trillion in individual giving requires significant qualification.
+The figure of 2.026 trillion yen in individual donations requires significant qualification.

 2.03T yenTotal individual donations (2024, record high)